They answered, “Believe in the Lord Jesus Christ, and you will be saved, you and your household.” Acts 16:31

 Jehoram’s Wicked Reign in Judah

 16 In the fifth year of Joram the son of Ahab king of Israel, Jehoshaphat being king of Judah then, Jehoram the son of Jehoshaphat king of Judah began to reign.
 17 He was 32 years old when he began to reign.
 He reigned eight years in Jerusalem.
-18 He walked in the way of the kings of Israel, as did Ahab’s house; for he married Ahab’s daughter.
+18 He walked in the ways of the kings of Israel, as the house of Ahab did, for he married Ahab’s daughter.
 He did that which was evil in the sight of the Lord.
-19 However the Lord would not destroy Judah, for David his servant’s sake, as he promised him to give to him a lamp for his children always.
+19 However the Lord would not destroy Judah, for the sake of David his servant, as he promised him to give him a lamp for his sons forever.

 Edom and Libnah Revolt

-20 In his days Edom revolted from under the hand of Judah, and made a king over themselves.
-21 Then Joram passed over to Zair, and all his chariots with him: and he rose up by night, and struck the Edomites who surrounded him, and the captains of the chariots; and the people fled to their tents.
+20 In the days of Jehoram, Edom revolted from under the hand of Judah and set a king over themselves.
+21 Then Joram passed over to Zair, and all his chariots with him.
+He rose up by night and struck the Edomites who surrounded him, and the captains of the chariots and the people fled to their tents.
 22 So Edom revolted from under the hand of Judah to this day.
 Then Libnah revolted at the same time.
 23 The rest of the acts of Joram, and all that he did, are they not written in the book of the chronicles of the kings of Judah?

 Ahaziah Reigns Wickedly in Judah

 25 In the twelfth year of Joram the son of Ahab king of Israel, Ahaziah the son of Jehoram king of Judah began to reign.
-26 Ahaziah was 22 years old when he began to reign; and he reigned one year in Jerusalem.
+26 Ahaziah was 22 years old when he began to reign, and he reigned one year in Jerusalem.
 His mother’s name was Athaliah the daughter of Omri king of Israel.
-27 He walked in the way of Ahab’s house, and did that which was evil in the sight of the Lord, as did Ahab’s house; for he was the son-in-law of Ahab’s house.
+27 He walked in the way of Ahab’s house and did that which was evil in the sight of the Lord, as the house of Ahab did, for he was the son-in-law of the house of Ahab.

 2 Kings 9